Optimal Fair Aggregation of Crowdsourced Noisy Labels using Demographic Parity Constraints: Experiments

 Given the predictions of a crowdsourced aggregation algorithm, Post\_TD applies a post-processing step that flips labels conditioned on the sensitive feature in order to satisfy the global DP constraint.
 This procedure adapts the massaging method introduced in \citet{kamiran2012data}.

 Each crowdsourcing method (Maj, Bayes, DS) is evaluated with a fairness post-processing step using either our approach (FC) or Post\_TD.

 \paragraph{Methodology.} We compare the performance of the crowdsourced aggregation by plotting the F1-score of the different method according to the Global DP for different choice of $\epsilon\in \{0.01,0.05,0.1,0.2\}$ as parameter of fairness methods (FairTD, Post\_TD,FC).
 On the Jigsaw dataset, we select $\epsilon\in \{0.01,0.02,0.05,0.07,0.08\}$ because Jigsaw offers lower demographic parity gaps than the other datasets.
-FairTD is not presented on Jigsaw as it does not terminate within $30$ hours using the implementation given in \cite{li2020towards}, which is to be compared with our method (FC) and Post\_TD that terminate in less than $2$ second.
+While for Hate Speech data set $\epsilon\in \{0.05,0.1,0.15,0.2\}$.
+FairTD is not presented on Jigsaw and HateSpeech datasets as it does not terminate within $30$ hours using the implementation given in \cite{li2020towards}, which is to be compared with our method (FC) and Post\_TD that terminate in less than $2$ seconds.
 The F1-score is evaluated on a test set representing $60$\% of the dataset which is $10$ times resampled to analyze performance variability represented by the shaded area in the different figures.

-\paragraph{Results.} First, as shown in \Cref{fig:comparison,fig:jigsaw_comparison}, fairness post-processing (FC, Post\_TD) is effective, even if Post\_TD might be innacurate on Jigsaw for $\epsilon=0.01$.
+\paragraph{Results.} First, as shown in \Cref{fig:comparison,fig:jigsaw_comparison}, fairness post-processing (FC, Post\_TD) is effective, even if Post\_TD might be innaccurate on Jigsaw for $\epsilon=0.01$.
 The same holds for FairTD: the values of $\epsilon$ and the Demographic Parity gap align, except when $\epsilon > \Delta_{\mathrm{DP}}(\hat Y)$, which is expected since the parity constraint is not restrictive.

 Second, across all experiments and crowdsourcing methods, our approach (FC) outperforms Post\_TD, particularly for small values of $\epsilon$.
 Note that Post\_TD does not utilize the probability estimates $\hat{\Phi}$ produced by the crowdsourcing methods; it only considers the predictions $\hat Y$, discarding potentially important information, especially as $\epsilon$ decreases.
+On the Measuring Hate Speech dataset, which is highly imbalanced, we observe larger variability across resampled test sets.
+Nevertheless, FC remains competitive with Post\_TD across the considered fairness constraints, suggesting that the proposed post-processing remains stable even under severe class and group imbalance see Figure \ref{fig:mhs_comparison}.

 Third, applying our method to Majority Vote (FC\_Maj) consistently performs as well as or better than FairTD, suggesting that the aggregation component in FairTD offers no advantage over a simple Majority Vote.